jackd248/typo3-environment-indicator/README.md

 );
 ```

+Additional optional configuration keys:

+- `text` (string): The text of the toolbar item.
+Default is the application context.
+- `icon` (string): The icon of the toolbar item.
+Default is `information-application-context`.

 ## Favicon

 The favicon of the frontend or backend context will be modified regarding the application context and the associated